 posted by Bryon Moyer

-You can find out more about BDA’s ACE in their release.
+You can find out more about their latest edition in their announcement.